GauZen/python101/docs/python/basics.rst

 =======

 Sometimes the features that Python offers by default are not enough.
 What if you want to use the :math:`\sin(x)` function?
-For more specializied topics Python offers modules or packages, either ones that already ship with every Python installation or packages from external parties.
+For more specialized topics Python offers modules or packages, either ones that already ship with every Python installation or packages from external parties.
 The packages that Python ships with are called the `standard library`_.
 External packages may be, e.g., NumPy_ and SciPy_ for scientific computing with Python, or Matplotlib_ for plotting.

-You activate this additional functionality by *importing* these packages in your script:
+You activate this additional functionality by *importing* these packages:

 >>> import math